dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     // b.dart
     import 'a.dart';

-    // These can't be implemented locally:
+    // These cannot be implemented locally:
     sealed class DE extends S {}
     final class DM with S {}

-    // MO can be implemented locally.
     base mixin MO on S {}
-    base class CMO implements MO {} // !!!TODO!!!
-We want to prevent CMO.
     ```

-*   `S` is from the same library as `D`, and `S` can't be implemented locally.
+*   `S` is from the same library as `D`, and `S` cannot be implemented locally.

     ```dart
     // a.dart